lavgup/mediawiki.js/README.md

 `yarn add @sidemen19/mediawiki.js`

 ## Usage
-mediawiki.js uses promises with async/await syntax instead of callbacks, like nodemw does.
+mediawiki.js uses promises with async/awai*__*t syntax instead of callbacks, like nodemw does.

 ### Initiating the client
 mediawiki.js requires a configuration object, containing the following things;
 * server (e.g. `https://en.wikipedia.org`)
 * path: path to `api.php` (e.g. `/w`)
     * this will resolve to `https://en.wikipedia.org/w/api.php`

+The following will not be used for anywhere else other than caching some basic user info on initialisation.
+The login function takes a username and password parameter, to support switching accounts easily.
 * botUsername: username for when `login()` is called (optional)
 * botPassword: password for when `login()` is called (optional, see Special:BotPasswords for this)